Cavs Rumors: Latest Buzz on LeBron James, Kawhi Leonard Trade and More

 LeBron James Contacted Kevin Durant About Teaming Up in Los Angeles

-Another player who can opt out of a player option this year and hit the open market that you may have heard of is Kevin Durant.
+Another player who can opt out of a player option this year and hit the open market is Kevin Durant.

-The Golden State Warriors star is expected to be retained by the reigning champions, but James has reportedly done his due diligence on the star.
-According to Stephen A. Smith in an appearance on First Take James reached out to Durant about a potential situation in which the two stars united in Los Angeles.
+The Golden State Warriors star is expected to be retained by the reigning champions, but James has reportedly done his due diligence.

+According to Stephen A. Smith in an appearance on First Take, James reached out to Durant about a potential situation in which the two stars could unite in Los Angeles.

-Obviously this isn't a good look for the odds that James stays in Cleveland.
-Calling a star on the team's biggest rival about joining him on a new team isn't exactly a ringing endorsement of his situation with the hometown team.
+Obviously, this isn't a good look for the odds that James stays in Cleveland.
+Calling a star on the team's biggest rival about joining him in a new town isn't exactly a ringing endorsement of his situation with the Cavs.

 The report itself has been refuted by Joe Vardon of Cleveland.com: